My Friend Flicka Title Bar

 Some shots of Johnny Washbrook astride the fabulous Flicka

-The marvelously talented and strikingly beautiful chestnut thoroughbred mare that millions of children and adults around the world had fondly known as Flicka is most likely buried on the Saueressig ranch in New Mexico.
-However, her line goes on, as there are descendants of Flicka today.
-One such descendant, looking for a new owner recently, was Amala Beau Lelait, a 21-year-old bay mare.
+The marvelously talented and strikingly beautiful chestnut purebred mare that millions of children and adults around the world had fondly known as Flicka is most likely buried on the Saueressig ranch in New Mexico.
+However, her line continues on, as there are descendants of Flicka in the United States to this very day.
+One such descendant was Amala Beau Lelait, a beautiful bay mare.
 Her mother was Amala Talit, granddaughter of Hanabu (son of Flicka) through his daughter Jumana Nawal.
-It must be a special thrill to own a descendant of television’s elegant and talented equine superstar—the inimitable thoroughbred actress Flicka!
+It must be a special thrill to own a descendant of television’s elegant and talented equine superstar—the inimitable purebred actress Flicka!

 Johnny riding Flicka Johnny riding Flicka